skyguy126/Python-FrequencyAnalysis/README.md

 Make sure specified books are in the `books` directory.

-Output will be saved to `conf.txt`
+Output will be saved to `conf.txt`.

 #### Options